 Take your painter's tape and tape off all edges and surfaces that you want to avoid getting paint on.
 Apply primer to the cabinet doors, drawers and boxes using a foam roller or paint brush.
 Use even strokes and follow the grain of the wood for a smooth finish.
 Don't forget the cabinet edges as you work and don't worry about cabinet interiors unless they look particularly worn.
 Refrain from priming or painting the outsides of drawers as well; this will interfere with the way the hardware works.

-Once the primer is dry, it's time to paint.
+Once the primer is dry, it's time to paint or glaze your kitchen cabinets.
 Start with the doors, using the same even strokes that you did when applying primer.
 Paint in thin coats and make sure not to let paint accumulate inside crevices or curves.
 Use as few brush strokes as possible to minimize bubbling and keep the strokes from being too visible.
 Allow the first coat to dry thoroughly before applying a second one.
 Depending on the color and thickness of the paint, you may find that you want to do a third coat to finish the look.

 Once everything is completely dry, you can put your cabinets back together.
 Some paint may take a day or two to dry all the way, so be sure that everything is really ready before replacing the hardware and reattaching cabinet doors.
 Be careful during this step to avoid marring your new paint job.
 When you're done, take a minute to admire the beautiful results of your hard work.